 In addition to employment practices, social impact refers to respect of others.
 This entails the respect of individuals and other businesses encountered locally and around the world.
 A sustainable business will make reasonable efforts to ensure its policies, practices, products, advertising, logo or mascot, and other aspects of the business are not offensive or disrespectful to clients in the global market.
-See Note 2.3 "Tips to Increase Your Social Impact" for tips on how to increase the social impact of your business.
+See Note Impact for tips on how to increase the social impact of your business.